danae/faylin/docs/API.md

 Field | Type | Description
 --- | --- | ---
-id | string | The id of the image. name | string | The name of the image. contentType | string | The content type of the image as a MIME type. contentLength | integer | The content size of the image in bytes. user | user | Representation of the user that owns the image. createdAt | datetime | The date the image was created. updatedAt | datetime | The date the image was last updated. redirectUrl | url | URL specifying where to get the contents of the image.
+id | string | The id of the image. name | string | The name of the image.
+Maximal 64 characters. description | string | The description of the image.
+Maximal 256 characters long. tags | array | The tags of the image. public | boolean | Indicates if the image is listed publicly. nsfw | boolean | Indicates if the image should be hidden for users with the NSFW filter turned on. contentType | string | The content type of the image as a MIME type. contentLength | integer | The content size of the image in bytes. user | user | The user that owns the image. createdAt | datetime | The date the image was created. updatedAt | datetime | The date the image was last updated. downloadUrl | url | URL specifying where to get the contents of the image.

 ### List images